constructive-symmetry/constructive-symmetry/T002_Tools_of_Math_Construction/Part03_Aggregate_Theory.md

 The Haskell Road to Logic, Maths, and Programming, by Kees Doets and Jan van Eijck
   * This book is the closest approximation that I know of, to what I believe a discrete math class should aspire to be.
   * Many opinions on chapters 8 and 9, though my rewrite of those chapters would likely come out a bit longer
+  * Would discuss Stern-Brocot Tree and Symmetry Group of the Square
-  * For example, I would probably discuss the Integer-Valued Polynomials
+  * I would probably discuss the Integer-Valued Polynomials
       * more abstract and more general than Pascal's Triangle.
       * more concrete and more specific than hypergeometric summations
       * practical pencil-and-paper method for finding closed-form solutions for discrete polynomial summations